Not all Chess960 positions are equally complex: Appendix C: and time to make a move

 This choice reflects the increasing ability of stronger players to discriminate between close alternatives and to process complex positions more efficiently.

-As expected, we observe a clear decrease of the average thinking time $\tau$ with increasing $\Delta$, and a corresponding increase of $\tau$ with $S(10)$.
-Deviations from these trends are visible for very small $\Delta$ or very large $S(10)$.
-These fluctuations can be attributed to additional factors not captured by our complexity measures, such as opening preparation: opening positions often exhibit high complexity and small $\Delta$, yet moves are played rapidly due to memorization.
+We then study the dependence of the mean thinking time~$\tau$ on $S(10)$, as shown in Fig.~\ref{fig:tau}.
+As expected, we observe an increase of~$\tau$ with~$S(10)$.
+Deviations from these trends are visible for very small~$\Delta$ or very large~$S(10)$.
+These fluctuations can be attributed to additional factors not captured by our complexity measures, such as opening preparation: opening positions often exhibit high complexity and small~$\Delta$, yet moves are played rapidly due to memorization.

-Despite these effects, the overall trends provide strong empirical support for $\Delta$ and $S(10)$ as relevant proxies for decision-making complexity in chess.
-They capture, in a quantitative manner, the intuitive notion that positions with many competing continuations or poorly differentiated evaluations are cognitively more demanding and require longer deliberation times.
+Despite these effects, the overall trend provides empirical support for $S(10)$ as a relevant proxy for decision-making complexity in chess.
+It captures, in a quantitative manner, the intuitive notion that positions with many competing continuations or poorly differentiated evaluations are cognitively more demanding and require longer deliberation times.